KirillDEVVENDAS/talagrmvp/readme.txt

 How a marketplace works: Matching service providers with customers and facilitating transactions.

-Key features of a successful marketplace: User-friendly interface, secure payment options, effective search and filtering options, and positive user reviews and ratings.
+User-friendly interface, secure payment options, effective search and filtering options, and positive user reviews and ratings.

 Best practices for service providers: Presenting a professional profile, offering competitive pricing, and providing excellent customer service.